-Will AI one day win a Nobel Prize?
+Will AI One Day Win A Nobel Prize?

 The robot was set up to form hypotheses autonomously, and then design experiments to test these out.

-It would even program laboratory robots to carry out those experiments, before learning from the process and repeating.
+It would even programme laboratory robots to carry out those experiments, before learning from the process and repeating.

 "Adam" was tasked with exploring the inner workings of yeast and discovered "functions of genes" that were previously unknown in the organism.